SGA Constitution

 Section 2.
 Executive Council Members

-A. The Executive Council shall consist of the following elected officers: President, Vice-President, Secretary, and Treasurer.
+Shall consist of the following elected officers, with accordance with the SGA Bylaws: President, Vice-President, Secretary, and Treasurer.

 Section 3.
 Qualifications for Executive Council

-B. A candidate must maintain a cumulative Embry-Riddle grade point of 2.5 or better.
+B. Maintain a cumulative Embry-Riddle grade point of 3.0 or better.

-C. Executive Council members must not hold any elected office in another student organization.
+C. Once elected, members must not hold any elected office in another student organization.

 Section 4.
 Functions and Powers of the Executive Council